bobbychopra/bobbychopra.github.io/_posts/2015-12-31-getting-started.markdown

 ---
 layout: post
 title:  "Getting started is never that simple"
-date:   2015-12-31 15:29:01 -0500
+date:   2015-12-31 22:00:00 -0500
 categories: jekyll blog
 ---

-I setup my [github page], which was the quick & easy.
+I setup my [github page], which was quick & easy.
 Setting up [Jekyll with Pages on Windows] proved to be much more involved.
 I had to do the following:

 * Install Ruby
   * Install [Chocolatey]